NAACP links earthquake signs in Oregon to white supremacy

+The group is decrying Portland city policy affecting some 1,600 unreinforced masonry buildings that are on average 90 years old, many in predominantly black areas, The Oregonian/OregonLive reported.

-PORTLAND, Ore.
-(AP) — The NAACP of Portland says a new city policy requiring public signs on brick buildings warning they might collapse in an earthquake is part of a long history of white supremacy aimed at forcing black people to move out of neighborhoods.
+PORTLAND — A new city policy requiring public signs on brick buildings warning they might collapse in an earthquake is part of a long history of white supremacy aimed at forcing black people to move out of neighborhoods, the NAACP of Portland says.

-The Oregonian/OregonLive reports that the group on Thursday decried the policy affecting some 1,600 buildings, many in areas with a predominantly black population.
+The group Thursday decried the policy affecting some 1,600 unreinforced masonry buildings that are on average 90 years old, many in areas with a predominantly black population, The Oregonian/OregonLive reported.

-City officials say the ordinance approved in October is part of an effort ultimately aimed at upgrading old buildings to withstand an earthquake.
+The policy “exacerbates a long history of systemic and structural betrayals of trust and policies of displacement, demolition, and dispossession predicated on classism, racism, and white supremacy,” the group said.

-But the NAACP says the policy will make it tougher for brick building owners to get loans and will discourage investment.
+The NAACP said the policy will make it tougher for owners of brick buildings to get loans and will discourage investment.
+It says that means buildings will have to be sold, and that developers will demolish and redevelop, increasing the cost to live there and forcing current residents out.

 Most Read Local Stories